briandelmsft/SentinelAutomationModules/Modules/BaseModule/readme.md

 }
 ```

+## Release Notes

+### Version 0.4.0

+This version adds enrichments about MFA and SSPR status to account entities.
+This enrichments requires the additional graph permission of Reports.Read.All.
+If you are upgrading from a previous version, you will need to add this additional permissions using the GrantPermissions.ps1 PowerShell script.
+If this permissions is not added, the module will return *Unknown* for the SSPR and MFA status of the account.

 ## Advanced Deployment

 Deployment of the Sentinel Triage AssistanT should typically be performed from the [deployment template](/Deploy/readme.md), however in some cases you may wish to deploy an individual module below.